dimitrisfinas/angular-tutorial/README.md

 ```
 Access to XMLHttpRequest at 'https://your_api' from origin 'https://your_app' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 ```
   - update your lambda function to return CORS header.
-Exampel below is for node JS
+Example below is for node JS
 ```java
 exports.handler = async (event) => {
     const response = {